 Another fun fact: The remains of the monks have been naturally preserved due to the caves' cool and dry climate.
 Believers think the survival of these remains is evidence that these monks were truly holy men.

 There is a strict dress code for visiting the Lavra, so make sure you're prepared before going.
 Women must wear a skirt and have their heads covered with a scarf.
 It is usually possible to borrow these at the entrance to the monastery, but we recommend bringing your own if you can.

-Make sure you also bring your ISIC card or other student card, because students get quite the discount for both the Great Bell Tower and the Museum of Micro-miniatures.
+Make sure you also bring your student card, because students get quite the discount for both the Great Bell Tower and the Museum of Micro-miniatures.

 Want to spend a semester volunteering in Europe